 A continuation of the original Ethereum (ETH) blockchain, Ethereum Classic (ETC) was created in 2016 as a result of a hack, a philosophical debate and a hard fork.
-It’s now one of the top 20 cryptocurrencies by market cap.
-If you’re thinking of buying ETC, you’ll need to find a wallet where you can safely and securely store your tokens.
-While there aren’t as many ETC-compatible wallets as there are wallets that support Ethereum, there are still several quality storage options well worth considering.
-Here’s our guide to the best Ethereum Classic wallets.
+It’s now one of the top 20 cryptocurrencies by market cap, but if you’re thinking of buying ETC you’ll need to find a wallet where you can safely and securely store your tokens.
+While there aren’t as many ETC-compatible wallets as there are wallets that support Ethereum, there are still several storage options well worth considering.

 Compare wallets for Ethereum Classic